paperreduction/Rapid-TUPPLUR/README.md

 https://www.youtube.com/watch?v=Dka4of30YOY

 Peter's mounting hardware allows for inside window frame mounting and introduces a small gear reduction to help overcome the problems with larger blinds.
-20:38

-## Blind Setup

- 1. Configure your MQTT and Wifi details in the firmware
- 2. Compile and flash to your ESP8266
- 3. Configure the device
-   1. With power off, manually pull your blind all the way down and count the number of rotations needed to get to the bottom.
-   2. Power up your hardware and open the device configuration
-   3. Enter the total number of rotations required to go from fully closed to fully open. **NOTE:** There are no limit switches included in this template so I recommend using a value that's 1/2 turn less than the actual.
-   4. Check the calibrate box and adjust the slider to 100%
-   5. Uncheck the calibrate box and adjust the slider to all the way up.
-   6. This will run the stepper motor to pull the blind up.
-It should stop short about 1/2 turn.
-   7. Repeat: 1-6 with fine tuning the number of rotations in #3 until the blind retracts as desired.

-## Home Assistant Integration

- 1. Add device as a shutter